bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-20.md

 * Sunsworn breastplate as a curio.
 * Jasmuta new stats include magic stuff.
 ### Hooks
-* [Roxy (Roxanne) la Croix](Game/Worlds/Post-Calamity/Verdantholm#Roxy%20(Roxanne)%20la%20Croix) wants them to get an artifact from the glad, if they do will join there "team" and provide them info from Verdantholm.
+* [[Verdantholm#Roxy (Roxanne]]%20la%20Croix) wants them to get an artifact from the glad, if they do will join there "team" and provide them info from Verdantholm.
 * Mage Guild will pay 10 silver for any meaningful translated passage of text in the pre calamity tongue.
 * Something evil has awoken near Calphion says Maria